-The court may grant permission to serve a document out of the jurisdiction where satisfied that the matter to which the document relates is properly justiciable before the court and is a proper one for service out of the jurisdiction (Royal Court Civil Rules, Rule 8).
+The court may grant permission to serve a document out of the jurisdiction where it is satisfied that the matter to which the document relates is properly justiciable before the court and is a proper one for service out of the jurisdiction (Royal Court Civil Rules, Rule 8).

 Permission is obtained by applying for leave to serve out of the jurisdiction.
 The application should be supported by affidavit evidence explaining why the matter is a proper one for permission to be granted, for example identifying any exclusive jurisdiction cause.
 The order for service out must identify the form, manner and time in which - and any conditions subject to which - service is to be effected, as well as the minimum period before the matter comes back to the court.
+Recent case law in Guernsey has clarified the exceptional circumstances in which service "in some other manner" (ie, outwith the prescribed methods in the Royal Court Civil Rules and the Hague Convention) is permissible.